darkwingdck/darkwingdck/README.md

 ## About me 👾

-Hi!
-I am a developer with more than three years of commercial experience.
-I have studied math and computer science at Saint Petersburg State University.
-Today, I am a full-time developer at Traveltech working with Ruby on Rails and Nuxt.
-Besides Web, I enjoy low-level programming, design, and indie-games.

-My professional goal for the next 1-2 years is to further develop horizontally and expand my knowledge in the direction of System Design and architecture in general.
+Hello!
+My name is Daniil, and I'm a web developer currently working at Travel Tech with Ruby on Rails and Vue/Nuxt.
+I'm delving into Go these days and working on some pet projects (definitely check out the Repositories tab).
+In addition to my main work, I enjoy learning about [algorithms](https://leetcode.com/darkwingdck/), watching movies, and playing indie games.

 ## My stack :hammer:
 **Languages**: Python, Go, Ruby, SQL, JavaScript